CBD for pets has become a popular topic of discussion in the holistic health world.

 The list of benefits of this CBD for our furry friends continues to grow.
 Countless testimonials and heartfelt stories have made their way into curious pet owner’s homes.

 The answer is yes.
-A small amount of THC, like the amount found in a full plant extract CBD hemp oil, is okay for our furry friends.
-If you are interested in learning more about using CBD for pets and proper dosing, continue reading.
+A small amount of THC, like the amount found in a full-plant extract CBD hemp oil, can still be safe for your pet.

 The History of Cannabis

 Cannabis, marijuana, pot, weed, herb, ganja or other names used to refer to cannabis have gained quite a reputation over the past few decades.
 But, this plant is not fresh news.
 Since the old time, populations used to grow Cannabis for their medicinal properties and religious meaning.
 This plant was not only used for its healing powers but also for recreational reasons.